microsoft/OMS-docker/health/HealthOnboarding.md

 * kubectl should have been installed and be present in the path

 #### What does the script do:
-* Do a custom off-boarding of the cluster from Monitoring
 * Installs necessary powershell modules
 * Onboards Container Insights solution to the supplied LA workspace if not already onboarded
 * Updates the cluster metadata to link the LA workspace ID to the cluster